Irseen/Yandex_Practicum_projects/README.md

 - Catboost
 - Keras

+As a result, we got a model that, with an accuracy of 91%, can predict whether a client will leave or stay.
+And also described the most "dangerous" group of clients

 2. Auto service online: User should quickly find out the market value of car.

 Library used: